Open Competition

 Student Research Potential

-good performance through school and university education (1st or 2:1, merit in Master’s if applicable); relevant degree from a department relevant to the student’s field of study; possibly some evidence of additional research or relevant work experience.
+Good performance through school and university education (1st or 2:1, merit in Master’s if applicable); relevant degree from a department relevant to the student’s field of study; possibly some evidence of additional research or relevant work experience.

 Scientific Quality of Proposal